aleju/face-comparer/README.md

 13. Dropout (0.5 by default)
 14. Dense / Fully connected layer from 64\*4\*64 neurons to 1 neuron

-Training was done with the *Adagrad* optimizer.
+**Adagrad** was used as the optimizer.

-All activations are *Leaky ReLUs* with alpha 0.33, except for inner activations of the GRU (sigmoid and hard sigmoid, Keras default configuration) and the last dense layer (sigmoid).
+All activations are **Leaky ReLUs** with alpha 0.33, except for inner activations of the GRU (sigmoid and hard sigmoid, Keras default configuration) and the last dense layer (sigmoid).
-An weak L2 norm of 0.000001 is applied to the last dense layer, just to prevent weights from going crazy.
+A weak L2 norm of 0.000001 is applied to the last dense layer, just to prevent weights from going crazy.

 # Results